PT Credentialing Program

 Musculoskeletal System Evaluation

-The scope of the study include the following: principles, concepts and purpose of musculoskeletal system evaluation, the different evaluation procedures such as: patient history and interview, observation and inspection, palpation, anthropometric measurements, range of motion measurements, manual muscle cycle testing, special tests, assessment of posture, assessment of gait and evaluation of the common musculoskeletal disorders.
+The scope of the study include but are not limited to the following: principles, concepts and purpose of musculoskeletal system evaluation, the different evaluation procedures such as: patient history and interview, observation and inspection, palpation, anthropometric measurements, range of motion measurements, manual muscle testing, special tests, assessment of posture and assessment of gait.
+Evaluation of the common musculoskeletal disorders is also integrated in this course.

 PTA 1: Practice Issues for the Physical Therapy Assistant (Role of PTA)